dbosk/introtools/terminal/guide.md

 # Guide to accessing the terminal

+You will need to use the terminal in many cases in the future, most imminently for the next coming assignments in this course.
+In this assignment you'll ensure you have a terminal to use.

 There are several options for accessing a UNIX-like terminal.
 We'll cover (1) running it on your own system, (2) using a KTH system remotely.